seantomburke/sitemapper/README.md

 + `debug`: (Boolean) - Enables/Disables debug console logging.
 Default: False
 + `concurrency`: (Number) - Sets the maximum number of concurrent sitemap crawling threads.
 Default: 10
 + `retries`: (Number) - Sets the maximum number of retries to attempt in case of an error response (e.g. 404 or Timeout).
 Default: 0
-+ `returnErrors`: (Boolean) - Enables/Disables the reporting of errors in results ("errors" property).
-Default: False

 ```javascript